 As we progress through an increasingly globalised and adaptable 21st century, management is changing rapidly.
 Employers require a complex set of skills for their workforce.
 Gone are the days where experience alone would lead to success.
-To become an enviable applicant in today’s market, you need a combination of knowledge, creativity and practical experience.
+To become an enviable applicant in today’s market, you need a combination of knowledge (including about employment law), creativity and practical experience.
 However, once you’ve got the inside scoop, you’ll be able to highlight how your experience can be applicable to almost any management role.
 Here’s the rundown on the top skills employers are demanding, and how they can be applied to jobs you’re already doing.

 Without a doubt, knowing how to do the job is still the number one criterion for employers.
 But aptitude doesn’t have to mean previous experience in the exact role.
 The corporate sector values flexibility in its managers.
 An even more effective demonstration of aptitude lies in highlighting how your previous skills and experience can translate into the know-how needed to succeed in your next venture.